-We continue to monitor this rapidly developing situation and may, as necessary, reduce expenditures further, borrow additional amounts under our term loan and revolving credit facilities, or pursue other sources of capital that may include other forms of external financing in order to increase our cash position and preserve financial flexibility.
-The financial and credit markets have experienced and may continue to experience significant volatility and turmoil.
+We continue to monitor the impact of the COVID-19 pandemic on our business and may, as necessary, reduce expenditures, borrow additional amounts under our Term Loan Facility and ABL Facility, or pursue other sources of capital that may include other forms of external financing in order to increase our cash position and preserve financial flexibility.
+The pandemic may continue to drive volatility and uncertainty in financial and credit markets.
 Our continued access to external sources of liquidity depends on multiple factors, including the condition of debt capital markets, our operating performance, and maintaining strong credit ratings.
-If the impacts of the COVID-19 pandemic continue to create severe disruptions or turmoil in the financial markets, or if rating agencies lower our credit ratings, it could adversely affect our ability to access the debt markets, our cost of funds, and other terms for new debt or other sources of external liquidity.
-We expect that cash generated from operations together with cash on hand, our actions to reduce expenditures, the availability of borrowings under our Credit Facilities, and if necessary, additional funding through other forms of external financing, will be sufficient to meet liquidity requirements, anticipated capital expenditures, and payments due under our Credit Facilities for at least the next twelve months.
+If the impacts of the pandemic continue to create severe disruptions or turmoil in the financial markets, or if rating agencies lower our credit ratings, it could adversely affect our ability to access the debt markets, our cost of funds, and other terms for new debt or other sources of external liquidity.
+We expect that cash generated from operations together with cash on hand, the availability of borrowings under our credit facilities, and if necessary, additional funding through other forms of external financing, will be sufficient to meet liquidity requirements, anticipated capital expenditures, and payments due under our credit facilities for the next twelve months and the foreseeable future.

-Total capital expenditures in fiscal 2021 are planned to be between approximately \$440 million to \$460 million and will be funded primarily by cash generated from operations and borrowings under the ABL Facility.
-Our capital needs may change in the future due to changes in our business, including in response to the COVID-19 pandemic, or new opportunities that we choose to pursue; however, we currently expect the following for capital expenditures in fiscal 2021:
+The exact scope of our capital plans is evolving and will ultimately depend on a variety of factors, including the impact of the COVID-19 pandemic on our business.
+Total capital expenditures in fiscal 2022 are planned to be between approximately \$550 million to \$590 million and will be funded primarily by cash generated from operations and borrowings under the ABL Facility.
+Our capital needs may change in the future due to changes in our business, including in response to the COVID-19 pandemic, or new opportunities that we choose to pursue.
+We currently expect the following for capital expenditures in fiscal 2022:

-- open 27 warehouse-format stores, open 3 small-format design studios, and start construction on stores opening and relocating in fiscal 2022 using approximately \$285 million to \$295 million of cash; - relocate our Houston, Texas distribution center and open a transload facility in Los Angeles, California using approximately \$72 million to \$76 million of cash; - · invest in existing store remodeling and expansion projects and existing distribution centers maintenance using approximately \$56 million to \$59 million of cash; and - · invest in information technology infrastructure, e-commerce and other store support center initiatives using approximately \$27 million to \$30 million of cash.
+- open 32 warehouse-format stores and four small-format design studios, relocate stores, and begin construction on stores opening in fiscal 2023 using approximately \$405 million to \$430 million of cash; - · invest in existing store remodeling projects and our distribution centers using approximately \$100 million to \$110 million of cash; and - invest in information technology infrastructure, e-commerce, and other store support center initiatives using approximately \$45 million to \$50 million of cash.